How to Put a Stop to Catastrophic Thinking

 I recommend that you start small — maybe with that light bulb or something you’ve spilled.
 The better you get at keeping calm and not going straight to exaggerating and catastrophizing over minor unpleasant experiences (“I’m always spilling things and always will”), the easier it will be to maintain your peace of mind when you're struck by harsher first arrows.

-If you’re interested in the cognitive distortions, here is another piece I wrote on one of them: “How Stop Taking Everything Personally.”
+If you’re interested in the cognitive distortions, here are two other pieces I wrote on them: “How Stop Taking Everything Personally” and "How to Break the Painful Habit of 'All or Nothing' Thinking."

 Facebook image: MeganAlter/Shutterstock